Snowflake Data Mesh: Step-by-Step Setup Guide

 Snowflake as the backbone of data mesh

-Snowflake is a popular cloud data warehouse.
-But its capabilities extend far beyond classic data warehousing.
-Snowflake provides a very broad set of features that make it a wise choice for a Data Mesh platform.
+The broad set of workloads make Snowflake a wise choice for building a data mesh platform.
 As a backbone of the Data Mesh, its features hit the sweet spot between flexibility and simplicity.

 The ideal platform for Data Mesh should make domain teams autonomous and enable them to allocate, manage and scale their own infrastructure but in a standard, centrally governable manner.
 It should do so by supporting